benisrael29/face-rec/README.md

 - Real-time face detection using OpenCV
 - Audio greeting when a face is detected
 - Customizable voice greeting using your own recorded voice
+- Individual face greeting counter that tracks each detected face separately
-- Daily face greeting counter with persistent storage
+- Daily total greeting counter with persistent storage
 - Logging of all face detections to file
 - Cooldown system to prevent repeated greetings
 - Simple visualization with bounding boxes